2021 Best Online Master's Programs

 Using student salary and debt data from the government, we have developed the first online master's program rankings that showcase the online colleges and universities with the best return on investment (ROI).
 We calculated an ROI percentile for each online master's degree program by comparing the 10-year ROI value against the average for similar programs.
 We ranked the schools with the highest average percentile scores that offered online programs at the master's degree level in at least three different subject areas.
 The highest-ranked schools typically offered online master's programs in business, computer science, and education.
 On this page, we also dive into earning a master's degree online and how that compares to the in-person experience, the importance of accreditation, the cost of a degree, and whether earning an online master's degree will be worth it for you.

-Students pursuing an accredited online master's program can browse our thorough list of options, including 585 colleges and 17,485 degree programs.
+Students pursuing an accredited online master's program can browse our thorough list of options, including 587 colleges and 16,919 degree programs.
 The following comprehensive list of online master's programs includes accredited programs in fields like accounting, computer science, healthcare administration, management, nursing, and nutrition, and outlines how many online programs are available in each field of study.
 Average salaries for each program were calculated using earnings in the first year after graduation sourced from the 2020 release of the Department of Education's College Scorecard.

 |a||Online Schools||Programs||Annual Salary||Accreditation|